Condo vs. apartment: Which is best for you?

 - Rules: Even though you own the condo, you are bound by the association’s rules, which could limit how you use or decorate the property.
 You might not have a say, for instance, in how you landscape or what kinds of pets you can have.

 Who is an apartment best for?

-Apartments are a smart choice for residents who don’t want the responsibility and expense of homeownership.
-They are also a good option for those who may not stay in a particular area long-term.
-For instance, if you’re only planning to live in a city for a year or two before moving, apartment living (and renting, in general) might be smarter than purchasing a condo.
+- Flexibility to relocate: An apartment is a good option if you don’t plan to stay in a particular area long-term.
+For instance, if you’re only planning to live in a city for a year or two before moving, renting is probably smarter than tying yourself to a mortgage.

 - Low or no maintenance: In general, your landlord is in charge of maintaining the property while you rent it.
 Be sure to check your lease to see what maintenance, if any, you’re obligated to do yourself.

 - Prime locations: Apartment communities are often located in or near city centers, with easy access to restaurants, shopping and more.

 - Fewer perks: While some apartment buildings come with a pool or recreation area, they might not have as many facilities available as a condo complex.

 - No equity: If you’re renting an apartment, you’re not building equity in your own home like you would if you owned.